ekin651/SQL-Alchemy-Challenge/README.md

 ## Bonus: Other Recommended Analyses

 * The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.
+These are highly recommended to attempt, but not required for the work.

 ### Temperature Analysis I